Modifying Views

 Modifier bindings

-Many modifiers also accept a lens as well as a value.
-When a lens is supplied to a modifier, a binding is set up which will update the modified property when the bound to model data changes.
+Many modifiers also accept a signal as well as a value.
+When a signal is supplied to a modifier, a binding is set up which will update the modified property when the signal changes.
 For example:

 }